 This full comprehensive article welcomes all readers with its detailed information about medical interviews and provides advice to help candidates prepare for interviews for any medical position but especially for Higher Specialty Training posts.

 A medical career can be enormously fruitful.
 However, it should not come as a surprise that the medical interview process in the UK is extremely complicated.
 Application will be through the Oriel system where you register, view and apply for vacancies as well as arrange your interviews and manage offers.

-Competition is high this year creating a challenge to get into your first choice placements in ST3 or ST4.
+Competition is high this year creating a challenge to get into your first choice specialty training post.
 Therefore, it is vital that you prepare meticulously and efficiently for your interview, regardless of your level or experience.

 A word about Core Medical Training

 As you may know, medical recruitment has changed with Internal Medicine Training (IMT) replacing Core Medical Training (CMT).
 The IMT program now forms the first three years of post-foundation training.
 This new program is intended to help you progress to become a medical registrar and provide you with the competencies required to manage difficult and common patient cases presenting with a wide range of medical scenarios and conditions.